martin26/Diablo-II--Vanilla-Frosting/README.txt

 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell
 	Before: Runes 4 [Ral], Runes 8 [Io], Runes 12 [Ist] After : Runes 6 [Sol], Runes 12 [Ist], Runes 17 [Zod]
-- Improved drop rates for monsters, bosses, and runes.
+- Improved drop rates for monsters, bosses, chests, and runes.
+  > Monsters, Bosses, and Chests will now have the chance of dropping:
+     > Jewelry from a higher tier, have a chance to drop a higher quality gem.
-- Chests have been improved.
-They can drop better gems and also have the chance to drop any runes that The Countess for that difficulty can drop.
+     > A rune from the same group of runes that The Countess on that difficulty can drop.
+  > Rune drop rate probabilities have been improved.
 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.
-- Monster resistances/immunities have been mostly removed
-  * You might still encounter some immunes, but these are almost non-existent).
 - Essences for the Token of Absolution no longer drop.
 You will only have the 3 respecs provided by Akara.
 Use them wisely.